-There has been discussions on how to utilise the heap throughout the years in the town as well as in the company, and so Tuominen thought building fitness stairs is a great suggestion.
+There had been discussions on how to utilise the heap throughout the years in the town as well as in the company, and so Tuominen thought building fitness stairs is a great suggestion.
 Also the Management Team at Nordkalk got wholeheartedly on board with the idea.
 One could turn a part of the old quarry area into something that would benefit the entire community.
 The fitness stairs would offer physical activity with a twist of culture, not to mention magnificent views over the quarry from a new angle even for the townspeople.
 Nordkalk decided to support the project by giving access to the land area needed for the stairs.
 In addition to this, Nordkalk participated in the financing of the construction work.

 Hat off to the spirit of volunteering!

 But how to build fitness stairs in an active quarry area taking into account the safety of the people using the stairs and that of the quarry?
 Safety is of utmost importance to Nordkalk, so naturally it was imperative to Nordkalk that the area will be safe and carefully separated from the quarry area.

 About 200 volunteers worked for about 2000 hours on the construction site.
 The area was fenced in, the stairs got lighting and a CCTV system was installed for the safety of the stairs and people.